|www.easygofarm.net All rights reserved.

 spinners prefer to wash and card or comb it.

 We put batches of fleece into a mesh lingerie bag and fill our top-loading washer with warm

-water and about a quarter cup of Dawn - since there's no lanolin, we don't need to use hot
+dissolving enzymes) - since there's no lanolin, we don't need to use hot water.
+We gently

 To avoid making felt, we keep the water temperature constant and are careful not to run